Pruning Self-attentions into Convolutional Layers in Single Path: Abstract

 \section{Abstract}

 \justifying Vision Transformers (ViTs) have achieved impressive performance over various computer vision tasks.
-However, modelling global correlations with multi-head self-attention (MSA) layers leads to two widely recognized issues: the massive computational resource consumption and the lack of intrinsic inductive bias for modelling local visual patterns.
+However, modeling global correlations with multi-head self-attention (MSA) layers leads to two widely recognized issues: the massive computational resource consumption and the lack of intrinsic inductive bias for modeling local visual patterns.
 To solve both issues, we devise a simple yet effective method named \textbf{S}ingle-\textbf{P}ath \textbf{Vi}sion \textbf{T}ransformer pruning (SPViT), to efficiently and automatically compress the pre-trained ViTs into compact models with proper locality added.
 Specifically, we first propose a novel weight-sharing scheme between MSA and convolutional operations, delivering a single-path space to encode all candidate operations.
 In this way, we cast the operation search problem as finding which subset of parameters to use in each MSA layer, which significantly reduces the computational cost and optimization difficulty, and the convolution kernels can be well initialized using pre-trained MSA parameters.
-Relying on the single-path space, we further introduce learnable binary gates to encode the operation choices, which are jointly optimized with network parameters to automatically determine the configuration of each layer.
+Relying on the single-path space, we introduce learnable binary gates to encode the operation choices in MSA layers.
+Similarly, we further employ learnable gates to encode the fine-grained MLP expansion ratios of FFN layers.
+In this way, our SPViT optimizes the learnable gates to automatically explore from a vast and unified search space and flexibly adjust the MSA-FFN pruning proportions for each individual dense model.
 We conduct extensive experiments on two representative ViTs showing that our SPViT achieves a new SOTA for pruning on ImageNet-1k.
 For example, our SPViT can trim 52.0\% FLOPs for DeiT-B and get an impressive 0.6\% top-1 accuracy gain simultaneously.
 The source code is available at \url{https://github.com/ziplab/SPViT}.

 }

 \IEEEdisplaynontitleabstractindextext